Characterizing the delocalized-localized Anderson phase transition based on the system's response to boundary conditions: Introduction

-In this paper, we study the response of the system to the boundary conditions, by looking at the eigenstates of the system Hamiltonian.
-Namely, we calculate the overlap between state of the system with periodic boundary conditions (PBC) and the state of the system with anti-periodic boundary conditions (APBC) to characterize the similarity of them.
-When we change the boundary condition from PBC to APBC for a system, state of the system is affected in the delocalized phase, since it is extended over entire system; On the other hand, in the localized phase, state of the system is localized at some part of the space and changing the boundary condition is not seen by the state.
-Thus, we expect that the overlap between state of the system with PBC and with APBC becomes unity in the localized phase and becomes smaller than one in the delocalized phase.
-In this regard, we expect that the overlap characterizes delocalized from localized phases.
+In this paper, we look for the \textit{direct} effect of the change in the boundary conditions on the system's \textit{state} (We know that we can directly observe the eigenstate of the system in experiment\cite{PhysRevLett.101.256802}).
+In practice, we use the concept of the fidelity regarding the states with different boundary conditions.
+In particular, we calculate the overlap between the state of the system with the periodic boundary conditions (PBC) and the corresponding state of the system with antiperiodic boundary conditions (APBC) to characterize their similarity.
+We expect that the overlap (between the state of the system with PBC and APBC) becomes unity in the localized phase and it becomes smaller than one in the delocalized phase.
+In this regard, we expect that the overlap distinguishes a localized from a delocalized phases.

-In free fermion models, to obtain the ground state of the system, by setting the Fermi energy, we fill single-particle eigenstates of the system from lowest eigen energies up to the Fermi level, and the many-body ground state of the system is the Slater determinant of these single-particle eigenstates.
-To understand the similarity, we can thus calculate the overlap between the many-body ground state of the system with PBC and that of the system with APBC.
-Beside that we can also look at the overlap of the single-particle eigenstates--those eigenstates that build the many-body state of the system.

-We calculate the many-body ground states of the system with PBC and APBC, then we obtain their overlap, and we call it ground-state overlap (GSO).
+In free fermion models, to obtain the ground state of the system corresponding to a Fermi energy, we do the followings.
+We fill single-particle eigenstates of the system from the lowest eigen-energy up to the Fermi level, and the many-body ground state of the system is the Slater determinant of these single-particle eigenstates.
+To observe and calculate the similarity between many-body eigenstates, we can thus calculate the overlap between the many-body ground state of the system with PBC and APBC.
+Besides, we can also look at the overlaps of the single-particle eigenstates separately---those eigenstates that build the many-body state of the system.
+In this regard, we calculate the many-body ground states of the system with PBC and APBC, then we obtain their overlap, and we call it ground-state overlap (GSO).
 In addition, we calculate the single-particle eigenstates of the system with PBC and APBC, and we call their corresponding overlaps single-particle overlap (SPO).
-We show that the behavior of the GSO and SPO are different in delocalized and localized phases, thus we utilize them to characterize the delocalized-localized phase transition.
+We show that the behavior of the GSO and SPO are different in the delocalized and the localized phases.
+Thus, we utilize them to characterize the delocalized-localized phase transition.